 Research article format

-● Abstract The Abstract should not exceed 250 words.
+The Abstract should not exceed 250 words.
 Please minimize the use of abbreviations and do not cite references in the abstract.
-The abstract must include the following separate sections for research articles and review articles:
+The abstract should be written in one paragraph, but include the following separate sections for research articles and review articles:

-Methods: the main design and analysis (if any for review articles)
+: the main design and analysis (If any for review articles)

 1. Schmitt, E., Panvert, M., Blanquet, S. and Mechulam, Y. (1995) Transition state stabilisation by the 'high' motif of class I aminoacyl-tRNA synthetases: the case of Escherichia coli methionyl-tRNA synthetase.
 Nucleic Acids Res., 23, 4793–4798.